-Bhavika Shah (Design Manager at Watson): I try not to be a dictator, I tell them it’s coming from a place of objectivity as much as possible and I’m just giving feedback about the work, not about them as a person.
-I try to make it clear that if I do get too personal to stop me and tell.
+Bhavika Shah: I try not to be a dictator.
+I tell them it’s coming from a place of objectivity, and I’m giving feedback about the work, not about them as a person.
+I make an effort to clarify that if I get too personal, they should let me know.

-I have a relatively open relationship with all my designers and tell them from the beginning not to take their designs to heart because at one point everything could change.
-It’s also helpful to be aware of someone’s emotions and how much work they’ve put into it.
-If a meeting becomes tense it’s all about knowing how to diffuse the situation.
-I’ll make a joke or stop the meeting and tell them we’ll come back to it later.
-I like to set up one on one sessions to talk to them more personally.
+I have a relatively open relationship with my designers.
+I tell them from the beginning not to take their designs to heart because at some point, everything could change.
+It’s helpful to be aware of their emotions and the amount of work they’ve put into a design.
+If a meeting becomes tense, it’s about knowing how to diffuse the situation.
+I’ll make a joke or stop the discussion and tell them we’ll return to it later.
+I like to set up one-on-one sessions to talk to them more personally.

-Greg Storey (Director at USAA): Depending on the situation and your existing relationship, I never come in just yelling at somebody.
+Greg Storey: Depending on the situation and your existing relationship, I never come in just yelling at somebody.
 I’ve been on those reviews.

 Establishing some ground rules helps.
-Just like you would when creating a design you have to time box it.
+Just as you would when creating a design, you have to timebox it.
 Take five minutes to say hello and check in.
 Establish some empathy both ways.

 Feedback is about the work, not about the designer.
-As designers, we’re little sensitive snowflakes, sensitivity is always an issue.
-It’s important to remind everyone, this isn’t about the designers skill set it’s about the work in front of us.
+As designers, we’re little sensitive snowflakes, so sensitivity is always an issue.
+It’s important to remind everyone, this isn’t about the designer’s skill set.
+It’s about the work in front of us.

-Remind everyone what the objective is, what’s the problem, what we’re trying to do with this work.
-Then all the feedback should be centered on, does the work accomplish the objective?
+Remind everyone what the objective is, what the problem is, what we’re trying to do with this work.
+Then all the feedback should be centered on is “Does the work accomplish the objective?”

-Also, if someone doesn’t know how to talk about design, try to frame some particulars on what people can give feedback on.
+Also, if someone doesn’t know how to talk about design, try to frame some particulars on what people can give feedback.

 Q: Imagine you were on a tight deadline and the designer wasn’t getting to the solution you need.
 What do you do?

-Matt Eng (Design Lead at IBM): If we’re in a crunch I at least try to preface my feedback by telling them the constraints and giving them three things to focus on.
-I never say ‘you,’ or ‘what you did,’ I say ‘we,’ because I have to help this person.
+Matt Eng: If we’re in a crunch, I try to preface my feedback by telling them the constraints and giving them three things to focus on.
+I never say “you” or “what you did,” I say “we,” because I have to help this person.

-Greg Storey (Director at USAA): There are times when there’s design fatigue, if they’re not getting it we need to get the the objective one way or another.
-As much as I can I try to get the designer to understand what they need to do to improve.
-Sometimes I’ll ask if I can riff with them, not just like ‘move!’ and I just sit at their desk, but like ‘why don’t you give me some time to play with some things and see what I’m thinking.’
+Greg Storey: There are times when it’s design fatigue.
+If they’re not getting it, we need to get to the objective one way or another.
+As much as I can, I try to get the designer to understand what they need to do to improve.
+Sometimes I’ll ask if I can riff with them, not just like “Move!”
+I sit at their desk but in a way that implies, “Why don’t you give me some time to play with a few things so you can see what I’m thinking.”

-I use that word riff because I’ve had designers take my direct involvement to mean that I don’t think they can actually do it, but it’s more a way of working together.
-If it’s still not working, find another way to do it.
-Sometimes that means staying up all night and getting the job done.
+I use that word riff because I’ve had designers take my direct involvement to mean I don’t think they can actually do it.
+It’s more a way of working together.
+If it’s still not working, we find another way to do it.
+Sometimes that means staying up all night and just getting the job done.